Touraine, a terroir to savour

 Fouaces are another authentic Touraine tradition.

-Their origins date back to the Middle Ages, when these tasty rolls were baked by the fireplace, hence the name!
+Their origins date back to the Middle Ages, when these tasty rolls were baked by the hearth – hence the name!

 For the record, these were used to check that the oven was at the right temperature, and were at the origin of Rabelais’ famous “Guerres Picrocholines”, between Grandgousier, the father of Gargantua, and Picrochole, the king of the village of Lerné.
 Now baked in the oven, these galettes are served still warm in wicker baskets and accompany green salads, goat’s cheese or rillettes.